-Dr. Hingley is a Professor with the Department of Biomedical Sciences.
-She teaches basic science lectures in Virology, Microbiology and Mycology for the DO program and the Masters in Biomedical Sciences Program.
-Dr. Hingley is co-course director for the Reproductive Genitourinary and Obstetrics/Gynecologic Sciences (RGU/OB-GYN) course in the DO program.
+Dr. Hingley is a professor of Microbiology with the Department of Biomedical Sciences.
+She teaches basic science lectures in Virology, Bacteriology and Mycology for the DO program and the Masters in Biomedical Sciences program.
+Dr. Hingley is co-course director for the Reproductive Genitourinary and Obstetrics/Gynecologic Medicine (RGU/OB-GYN) course in the DO program.
 In addition, Dr. Hingley has developed case scenario exercises to supplement Microbiology lecture material for the DO program.
-This material is delivered via small group discussion or using either an audience response system or as a jeopardy game.

-The second research project is a collaborative study with Drs.
+Dr. Hingley’s research is a collaborative study with Drs.
 Appelt, Little and Balin that examines a possible role for infectious agents in triggering Alzheimer's Disease.
-Dr. Hingley’s primary involvement is in a project that investigates the effect on autophagy of infection with Chlamydia pneumoniae or Herpes simplex virus.
-In addition, Dr. Hingley is interested the ability of one pathogen to enhance or inhibit infectivity of the second pathogen in cells co-infected with both Chlamydia pneumoniae and Herpes simplex virus.
-Dr. Hingley also participates in an investigation that uses an animal model to assess the ability of Chlamydia pneumoniae to spread and cause Alzheimer’s disease-like pathology in the brains of infected mice.
+Dr. Hingley’s primary involvement is to investigate consequences of Herpes simplex virus type 1 and Chlamydia pneumoniae infection of astrocytes, either as single or dual infections.
+Specifically, Dr. Hingley examines the ability of one pathogen to enhance or inhibit infectivity of the second pathogen in astrocyte coinfections, as well as the effects of the two pathogens, either alone or together, on the processing of amyloid precursor protein by infected astrocytes.

 Das Sarma, J., L. C. Kenyon, S. T. Hingley, and K. S.Shindler .
 2009.
 Mechanisms of primary axonal damage in a viral model of multiple sclerosis.
 J. Neurosci.
 29:10272-10280